entu47/Customer_Management_App/README.md

 # Customer_Management_App

-# It DJANGO BASED CRUD APP
+# Django Based CRUD App

 # What it can do?
   In the App a customer can  create, upadate , delete orders from the products available.